tkw1536/lontod/README.md

 CREATE TABLE IF NOT EXISTS "DEFINIENDA" (
-    "URI"           TEXT NOT NULL, -- uri of the indexed concept (or ontology) "ONTOLOGY_ID"   TEXT NOT NULL, -- internal identifier of the ontology (usually filename, used in some server URIs) "CANONICAL"     INTEGER NOT NULL, -- is the URI a canonical URI or derived (e.g. via a versionIRI) "FRAGMENT"      TEXT -- html fragment identifier (without #) that the definition is found in, or NULL in case of ONTOLOGY );
+    "URI"           TEXT NOT NULL, -- uri of the indexed concept (or ontology) "ONTOLOGY_ID"   TEXT NOT NULL, -- internal identifier of the ontology (usually filename, used in some server URIs) "SORT_KEY"      TEXT NOT NULL, -- used for sorting different defienda and ontologies, in DESC order.
+    "CANONICAL"     INTEGER NOT NULL, -- is the URI a canonical URI or derived (e.g. via a versionIRI) "FRAGMENT"      TEXT -- html fragment identifier (without #) that the definition is found in, or NULL in case of ONTOLOGY );